stevedatadog/katacoda-scenarios/datadog-201/1-exec-dash/1-preset-widgets.md

 1. Create a new dashboard by clicking on **Dashboards > New Dashboard** in the global navigation.
 1. Name your new dashboard "Storedog Executive Dashboard" and click **New Dashboard**.
 1. Click the **star icon** to the left of the dashboard title.
 This will add the dashboard to your Favorites list for quick access. ![Starred dashboard in Favorites list](./assets/starred_dashboard_favorites.png)
-1. Find the RUM Performance preset dashboard by clicking on **Dashboards > Dashboard List** and typing "rum perf".
+1. Find the RUM Performance preset dashboard by clicking on **Dashboards > Dashboard List** and typing "rum perf" in the search field .
 Click on the dashboard **Rum - Performance Overview**.
 If you don't see any data in the graph widgets, visit Storedog by clicking on the **Storedog** tab above the terminal to the right.
 Click around to generate some RUM metrics.
 1. Midway down the left side of the dashboard you will find the **Most viewed pages** section containing a table labeled **Performance overview of most popular pages**.
 This fits the bill for the frontend performance requirement.
 Click this widget and type CTRL+C (PC) or CMD+C (Mac).
 This will copy the widget into your Datadog Clipboard.

    The first time you do this you will see a dialog telling you a little bit about this handy feature. ![Widget copied info modal](./assets/widget_copied_modal.png)